Republican Dan Sullivan re-elected in Alaska Senate race

 Financial disclosures through mid-October showed Gross had raised $16.9 million, compared to $9.8 million for Sullivan this election cycle.

-Sullivan said a takeaway from reelection wins by colleagues, such as Republican Sens.
+Sullivan on election night said a takeaway from reelection wins by colleagues, such as Republican Sens.
 Lindsey Graham of South Carolina and Joni Ernst of Iowa “is a theme that I think’s going to be the theme of our race, which is, all the money in the world can’t buy an election.”

-This year saw an unprecedented level of interest in absentee voting in Alaska, prompting Gross’ campaign manager, David Keith, last week to declare Sullivan’s lead in early returns could be overtaken.
+This year saw an unprecedented level of interest in absentee voting in Alaska, prompting Keith last week to declare Sullivan’s lead in early returns could be overtaken.
 Sullivan’s campaign press secretary, Nate Adams, on Twitter expressed skepticism.

 “The only state bigger than Alaska is the state of denial @DrAlGrossAK is in,” he posted last Thursday.